 - Willingness/ opportunity to undertake 60 hours of placement practice in an existing school counselling or youth counselling agency.
 NB.
 Support to secure a placement that will enable this requirement to be met maybe possible through the course

 Applicants must complete the application form.
 This must be accompanied by:

 - Two(2) references

 - Enhanced disclosures via the Criminal Records Bureau and appropriate references attesting to the applicant’s suitability to work with young people are essential components of the entry process.

 Your application will be reviewed to ensure that the basic entry requirements are met.
-You will then be invited to a course orientation and interview session.
+You will then be invited to a course orientation.